A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Discussion

 Most interviewees expressed generally positive and hopeful attitudes toward integrating large language models (LLMs) during the bug bounty lifecycle ($I=13$).
 Some even brought up past experiences from the perspective of a bug hunter.
 Further, there are security education opportunities to explore that could help the review process and understanding of vulnerability disclosure, e.g., redesigning the CVE creation support process to be more informative so that bug bounty report reviewers can find it more helpful.

-We encourage researchers to investigate further how LLMs can be leveraged to (1) help bug hunters create more effective reports, (2) help reviewers speed up bug bounty review without losing quality and context, and (3) help reviewers generate patches for reported vulnerabilities.
-We also encourage researchers to develop practical educational resources accessible to developers without a security background that support the bug bounty review process, further investigate other knowledge gaps this subset of developers have about the vulnerability disclosure process, and develop methods to help close such gaps.
+We encourage researchers to investigate further how LLMs can be leveraged to (1) help bug hunters create more effective reports, (2) help reviewers speed up reviews without losing quality and context, and (3) help reviewers generate patches for vulnerabilities.
+One potentially promising direction researchers can explore is harnessing LLMs with content from OSS bug bounty reports to enhance current state-of-the-art LLM techniques used for OSS vulnerability discovery, PoC exploit and test generation, severity determination, and repair.
+We also encourage researchers to develop practical educational resources accessible to developers without a security background that support the review process, further investigate other knowledge gaps this subset of developers have about the vulnerability disclosure process, and develop methods to help close such gaps.

+One multi-dimensional challenge our studies raise is ensuring that fixes proposed by a hunter do not introduce regressions, which is difficult because the CI/CD systems on GitHub are not accessible to or reusable by hunters and may be resolved through automation or infrastructure support so that PoCs can be included as tests into the CI/CD systems of projects.
+Our Likert study highlights that pressure to review combined with the difficulty of creating test cases for applied fixes, overstated severity, validating a report’s impact, and finding a fix together emphasize the need to automate the severity determination, fixing of vulnerabilities, and verifying the fixes to ease the burden of maintainers.
+As column 2 of \ref{tab:bigasstable} shows, we found little related work in this space.
+Automated program repair and efficient regression testing remain open research challenges.